dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 > **RFC Editor's Note:** Please remove this section prior to publication of a
 > final version of this document.

+## Since draft-connolly-cfrg-xwing-kem-02

+- Use seed as private key.

+- Expand on caching decapsulation key values.

+- Expand on binding properties.

 ## Since draft-connolly-cfrg-xwing-kem-01